Home

 • Don't stir up trouble unnecessarily

-• A watched pot never boils Too much attention slows the passage of time.
+• Too much attention seems to slow the passage of time.

 Working and Doing